 This particular scam is becoming quite popular because the perpetrators barely skirt the line between fraud and “covering their asses, legally” — or so they hope.
 Still, no matter how much they cover their asses, the stink of a scam farts through.
 This is where keeping track of all purchased extended warranty documents comes in really handy: If you hold a warranty of any kind, whether it’s for a vehicle or for an electronic device, KEEP the records where you can consult them quickly.
 These creeps are counting on you being unorganized, or just too damn busy to check your records.
 For a while, scammers were sending out bogus domain registration renewal forms, and if you fell for them you’d have renewed your domains into the next millennium.
 I register and renew all of my domains through my web hosting company, so I never took their bait.

-This is what I received in the mail early last month:
+This is what I received in the mail January 2013:

 Click the image for a larger view.